18 homemade teacher gifts to try

 Gather together paper hearts

 Oh, this is a cute one!
 Handmade teacher gifts are fun to make solo, but even more fun to make as a class!
-If you have a class What's App group, do a call out to see if you can gather together fellow class parents to each ask their child to decorate a paper heart – then frame the collection for a group effort to remember the one and only class of 2020 by.
+If you have a class What's App group, do a call out to see if you can gather together fellow class parents to each ask their child to decorate a paper heart.
 Thanks to Heart and Hue for the inspiration – head to their blog post for full details.

 DIY magnetic clothes pins